phylum-dev/phylum-ci/docs/integrations/azure_pipelines.md

 to the default branch. **All** dependencies will be analyzed when the CI triggered pipeline is run on the default branch.

-The results will be provided in the pipeline logs and provided as a comment in a thread on the PR.
-The CI job will return an error (i.e., fail the build) if any of the analyzed dependencies fail to meet the established policy.
+The results will be provided in the pipeline logs and provided as a comment in a thread on the PR unless the option to skip comments is provided.
+The CI job will return an error (i.e., fail the build) if any of the analyzed dependencies fail to meet the established policy unless audit mode is specified.

 There will be no comment if no dependencies were added or modified for a given PR.
 If one or more dependencies are still processing (no results available), then the comment will make that clear and